-8. Graduates
+9. Graduates

-As in previous years, the majority of our LLB graduates continue their PCLL studies at CUHK on completion of the LLB programme.
-Around 80% of our LLB graduates who applied for the PCLL programme at CUHK were admitted in 2020.
+As in previous years, the majority of our LLB graduates continue their PCLL studies at CUHK after completion of the LLB programme.
+Around 89% of our LLB graduates who applied for the PCLL programme at CUHK were admitted in 2021.
 Those not joining the PCLL programme pursued other postgraduate programmes in Hong Kong or abroad or had other career plans.

+Christopher Roberts

-Jyh-An Lee Assistant Dean (Undergraduate Studies) and LLB Programme Director Faculty of Law The Chinese University of Hong Kong February 2021
+Assistant Dean (Undergraduate Studies) and LLB Programme Director

+Faculty of Law

+The Chinese University of Hong Kong

+February 2022